canonical/certification-docs/Self-Test_Guide-16.04.rst

    on computers that lack this hardware, are automatically ignored.)
 If a test is hanging or otherwise causing problems, please contact the Canonical Server Certification Team for advice on how to proceed.
-Using this screen is fairly straightforward, but `Appendix C - Using the Test Selection Screen`_ covers the details.
+Using this screen is fairly straightforward -- you can use Enter to expand or collapse a category, the spacebar to select or deselect an option or category, arrow keys to navigate through the options, and so on.

    .. figure:: images/test-selection-xenial.png
       :alt: The suite selection screen enables you to pick which